towolf/towolf.github.com/docs/PsychHardware/FindSerialPort.markdown

 for backwards compatibility\!
 New code should only use the new [IOPort](/docs/IOPort) driver and therefore set the 'forIOPort' flag to 1.

-For intersting in\-depths comments on the use of this function with PR\-650 style photometers, read the source code of this file.
+For intersting in-depths comments on the use of this function with PR-650 style photometers, read the source code of this file.